HichemTab-tech/vite-plugin-override-deps/.github/PULL_REQUEST_TEMPLATE.md

 ## 📦 Dependency Updates

-- [ ] If this PR updates or adds a dependency, I have run `%npm% install` and verified that the project builds and works properly.
+- [ ] If this PR updates or adds a dependency, I have run `pnpm install` and verified that the project builds and works properly.
 - [ ] If applicable, I have updated the `dependabot.yml` schedule for dependency updates.

 ---